open-horizon-services/service-node-red-object-detection/README.md

 To manually run this Node-RED container locally as a test, enter `make run`.
 This will start the Node-RED container.
 Enter `make browse` to open a browser to `localhost:1880`.
 When you are done, run `make stop` in the terminal to end the test.

-To create [the service definition](https://github.com/open-horizon/examples/blob/master/edge/services/helloworld/CreateService.md#build-publish-your-hw), publish it to the hub, and then form an agreement to download and run Node-RED, enter `make publish`.
+To createi the [service definition](https://github.com/open-horizon/examples/blob/master/edge/services/helloworld/CreateService.md#build-publish-your-hw), publish it to the hub, and then form an agreement to download and run Node-RED, enter `make publish`.
 When installation is complete and an agreement has been formed, exit the watch command with Control-C.  You may then open a browser pointing to Node-RED by entering `make browse` or visiting [http://localhost:1880/](http://localhost:1880/) in a web browser.

 ## Advanced details